saraogipraveen/saraogipraveen/README.md

 ## Hi 👋 I am Praveen!

-I am a Software Engineer at Paytm lives in Mumbai, India.
+I am a Software Engineer at Playment lives in Mumbai, India.
 I enjoy working with Javscript.
-I Mostly developed things using Vue, React and JS.
+I Mostly developed things using React, Vue and JS.

 - 👯 I’m looking to collaborate on anything related to Javascript.
 - 😊 Willing to contribute in opensource development projects.